fernandopalafox/fernandopalafox.github.io/content/health.md

 ---
 title: Health and Longevity
 ---
-I'm a big fan of excercise and understanding how my body works.
-I'm also an engineer and I like measuring stuff, so I've spent a lot of time reading about longevity, excercise, diet, and [Quantified Self](https://en.wikipedia.org/wiki/Quantified_self).
+I'm a big fan of exercise and understanding how my body works.
+I'm also an engineer and I like measuring stuff, so I've spent a lot of time reading about longevity, exercise, diet, and [Quantified Self](https://en.wikipedia.org/wiki/Quantified_self).
 Here's a list of what I do to stay healthy, and some of the resources I've found helpful.

 - [Exercise](#exercise)
 - [Sleep](#sleep)